timescale/docs/promscale/quick-start.md

 Before you begin, make sure that you have [installed Docker Compose][docker-compose].

 ## Install Promscale with Docker Compose
-To install Promscale with Docker Compose clone the Promscale [repository][gh-promscale] and then run the Docker Compose.
+To install Promscale with Docker Compose, you need to start by cloning the Promscale [repository][gh-promscale], and then using the Docker Compose tool to install it.
 The `docker-compose` directory contains the services for the following components:
 * Promscale for analytics and long term storage of metrics and traces
 * Prometheus and Node exporter for metrics
 * OpenTelemetry collector, demonstration applications, and Grafana for traces and visualization